 This original charge to this Task Force was to “examining the current use of the OUUC building with the intention of offering welcome and hospitality to everyone.”
 This charge remains the same but now is focused through the lens of a global pandemic.

 This group is charged to work with the minister, Caretaker, and other staff to address building use during the pandemic in a way that lives up to the OUUC mission, remains true to Unitarian Universalist values and principles, and is in line with public health guidance.
 While we recognize that the minister is ultimately responsible for operational decisions, we believe that response to this unprecedented situation requires our collective wisdom, and we want a deliberative, informed and spiritually grounded response.

-A Model for the Work of the Task Group
+A Model for the Work of the Task Force

-The Capacity Task Group has been meeting weekly to address the Board’s charge.
+The OUUC Health and Safety Task Force has been meeting often to address the Board’s charge.
 The first step was to look for a model that would help us determine and respond to the many issues that need to be addressed.
 We recognized that to follow any one model may mean taking actions that may be different from what an individual wants.
-But, we believe that the safety of the community is our top priority; we also must be inclusive, providing ways for people to participate in person or virtually.
-As a result, the Task Group recommends that we at OUUC commit to following the requirements, guidance, and protocols issued by the State of Washington for all activities and events that may occur in and about our church and grounds during the pandemic.
+We believe that the safety of the Beloved Community is our top priority; we also must be inclusive, providing ways for people to participate in person or virtually.
+As a result, the Task Force recommends that we at OUUC commit to following the requirements, guidance, and protocols issued by the State of Washington for all activities and events that may occur in and about our church and grounds during the pandemic.

 A document issued by the State of Washington entitled Phase 1, Phase 2, and Phase 3 Religious and Faith-based Organization COVID-19 Requirements (updated 08/10/2020) provides clear and extensive guidance regarding our responsibilities.
 It includes the following directive: